Cistus ocymoides

-Halimium ocymoides (syn.
-Cistus algarvensis), the basil-leaved rock rose, is a species of flowering plant in the family Cistaceae, native to Portugal and Spain in the Iberian Peninsula, and northern Morocco in Northwest Africa.
+Cistus ocymoides (syn.
+Halimium ocymoides), the basil-leaved rock rose, is a species of flowering plant in the family Cistaceae, native to Portugal and Spain in the Iberian Peninsula, and northern Morocco in Northwest Africa.
 It is an erect evergreen shrub growing to 60 cm tall by 100 cm wide, with woolly grey-green leaves and bright yellow flowers in spring.
 The flowers may have a dark brown blotch at the base of each petal.

 In cultivation this plant requires a sandy soil and full sun.